-Who’d have thunk it?
-Nineteen years after I published the final issue of Soul Underground, I was asked to edit an anthology of material from the seminal music magazine.
+In 2010, DJHistory asked me to edit an anthology of material from my little zine.
 The result is Catch The Beat – a tribute to the energy, the passion and the talent that helped redefine dance music journalism.

-Funnily enough, the toughest job in the whole process was getting back in touch with all the contributors – to get their permission to re-use their words and pictures.
+The toughest job in the whole process was getting back in touch with all the contributors – to get their permission to re-use their words and pictures.
 After around 20 years, I had no idea what to expect – after all they hadn’t exactly grown rich off the modest rates I could pay at the time (£60 per thousand words, give or take).
-Amazingly, all but one of the contributors I contacted were happy to have their work reprinted – all for a credit and an invitation to the launch party.
+Amazingly, all but one of the contributors were happy to have their work reprinted – all for a credit and an invitation to the launch party.

 We agreed it would have to be a big book – Soul Underground was heavy on content and light on filler.
 Even after sifting, editing, ditching ‘of their time’ articles (and, in a couple of cases, removing items that nearly got the magazine sued when they were first published), we were left with a 440-page behemoth.
 If you were there, it’s a huge nostalgia-rush.
 If you weren’t, learn about the most exciting and important period in UK dance music from people who were living it.